tomcam/m/pkg/app/.mb/common/mdemo.md

 Reasons people hate bullet lists

 * They were traumatized by bad PowerPoint
-* Some people actually like bullet lists
+* Some peple actually like bullet lists
   + You can indent bullet lists
     - Just use tab, then one of the characters `*`, `+`, `-`
   + The `+` isn't required.
 It's just for clarity